 Tap water contains extremely high minerals and is chemically treated in towns and cities.
 When the water dries hard, it forms a white crust in your AeroGarden’s receptacle base.
-This white calcium looking deposit is also known as limescale, and is harmful to your plant’s leaves and roots.
-Plants that are at a tender age can become damaged as a result from hard water, and they will die.
+This white calcium looking deposit is also known as limescale and is harmful to your plant’s leaves and roots.
+Plants at a tender age can become damaged as a result of hard water, and they will die.

 Do plants grow better with tap water or distilled water?

 Tap water needs to be free of minerals, chemicals, and organisms that can affect your plant’s growth.
 Tap water is treated water and is intended for human consumption only and is therefore not suitable for your plants.
 Distilled water lacks mineral content; however, some plants can tolerate unbalanced pH levels; other plants are more sensitive.